 8 Secrets Popular Diets Won't Tell You

-If you've ever tried to lose weight by dieting, you might be surprised to learn that there are several important things diet plans don't tell you.
+If you've ever tried to lose weight by dieting, you might be surprised to learn that there are several essential things diet plans don't tell you.
 This is my top 8 list.

 There are only two non-surgical ways to lose weight.
 The first is by burning more calories than you take in, typically by exercising.
 The second is by reducing the total calories you eat.